Ruebennase/Recause/README.md

 2. **Single State Object (Portable & Serializable)**
    - All data (progress, answers, partial inputs) is stored in a single JSON-friendly object.
-   - Easily persist or transport flows mid-execution—pick up exactly where you left off on another device or server.
+   - Easily persist or transport flows mid-execution and pick up exactly where you left off on another device or server.

 3. **Fully Programmable Flows**
    - Use standard JavaScript (loops, conditionals, async calls, etc.)—no specialized DSL or rigid state machines.
    - Can run in the browser or Node.js, making it suitable for diverse environments.

 4. **Beyond User Prompts**
-   - Although showcased with a chat UI, Recause works for any **incremental data or async** scenario where a linear flow needs to pause until more info arrives.
+   - Although showcased with a chat UI, Recause works for any **incremental data or async** scenario where an arbitrary flow needs to pause until more info arrives.

 ---